fanfoujs/fanfou-sdk-browser/README.md

 **Tips**

-Use `hooks` for your revese-proxy server
+Use `hooks` for your reverse-proxy server

 ```javascript
 const ff = new Fanfou({